 Known for quality and aesthetic appeal, the Cadence® soft vertical blinds by Hunter Douglas offer a luxurious, curved blind that mimics drapes.
 Available in many colors and materials, the Cadence® vertical blinds are a good fit for any home.
 Available with Hunter Douglas’s patented headrail design, these verticals will give you years of trouble-free operation while reducing traditional light gaps other brands may have.
 Additionally, the curved blinds provide additional acoustic protection by reducing outside noise.

-Vertical blinds are known for bringing a neat and simple energy into a room, and for this reason their rise in popularity has rise hand-in-hand with that of modern or contemporary homes, which are typically decorated with an eye toward the entire space, and not just one or two individual pieces or decorations that draw attention.
-They are also known to make a room “feel” taller, and for this reason they are common to large dens and living rooms where many family members might gather.
+Vertical blinds are known for bringing a neat and simple energy into a room, and for this reason their popularity has risen hand-in-hand with that of modern or contemporary homes, which are typically decorated with an eye toward the entire space, and not just one or two individual pieces or decorations that draw attention.
+They are also known to make a room “feel” taller, so they are commonly used in large dens and living rooms where cathedral ceilings exist.